Supercell: Geography

 Supercells can occur anywhere in the world under the right weather conditions.
-The first storm to be identified as the supercell type was the Wokingham storm over England, which was studied by Keith Browning and Frank Ludlam in 1962.
+The first storm to be identified as the supercell type was the Wokingham storm over England in 1959, which was studied by Keith Browning and Frank Ludlam later on in 1962.
 Browning did the initial work that was followed up by Lemon and Doswell to develop the modern conceptual model of the supercell.
 To the extent that records are available, supercells are most frequent in the Great Plains of the central United States and southern Canada extending into the southeastern U.S. and northern Mexico; east-central Argentina and adjacent regions of Uruguay; Bangladesh and parts of eastern India; South Africa; and eastern Australia.
 Supercells occur occasionally in many other mid-latitude regions, including Eastern China and throughout Europe.
 The areas with highest frequencies of supercells are similar to those with the most occurrences of tornadoes; see tornado climatology and Tornado Alley.

-Supercell anatomy
+Anatomy

 The current conceptual model of a supercell was described in Severe Thunderstorm Evolution and Mesocyclone Structure as Related to Tornadogenesis by Leslie R. Lemon and Charles A. Doswell III.
-(See Lemon technique).
 Moisture streams in from the side of the precipitation-free base and merges into a line of warm uplift region where the tower of the thundercloud is tipped by high-altitude shear winds.
 The high shear causes horizontal vorticity which is tilted within the updraft to become vertical vorticity, and the mass of clouds spins as it gains altitude up to the cap, which can be up to 55000 ft–70000 ft above ground for the largest storms, and trailing anvil.

 Supercells derive their rotation through the tilting of horizontal vorticity, which is caused by wind shear imparting rotation upon a rising air parcel by differential forces.
 Strong updrafts lift the air turning about a horizontal axis and cause this air to turn about a vertical axis.
 This forms a deep rotating updraft, the mesocyclone.

 A cap or capping inversion is usually required to form an updraft of sufficient strength.
 The moisture-laden air is then cooled enough to precipitate as it is rotated toward the cooler region, represented by the turbulent air of the mammatus clouds where the warm air is spilling over top of the cooler, invading air.
 The cap is formed where shear winds block further uplift for a time, until a relative weakness allows a breakthrough of the cap (an overshooting top); cooler air to the right in the image may or may not form a shelf cloud, but the precipitation zone will occur where the heat engine of the uplift intermingles with the invading, colder air.
 The cap puts an inverted (warm-above-cold) layer above a normal (cold-above-warm) boundary layer, and by preventing warm surface air from rising, allows one or both of the following: